What is worm composting?

 The lid stops the worms from escaping and keeps pests out, while the holes help with drainage and aeration.

 To make sure any liquid runoff doesn’t drip on your floor, it’s a good idea to elevate your tub inside a bigger container.
 You can use anything for legs.
-For example, we use small upside-down ceramic pots.
+For example, I use small upside-down ceramic pots.

 There are two main things to consider when thinking about where to put your worm bin: temperature and ease of access.
 The best location is somewhere easy to get to, shady, and that has a consistent temperature between 55-80 degrees.